altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 }{
 mn:M
 *Martha pressed the switch*
-~She felt herself cycle back underneath her skin again~ ~It felt like a constant ripping and a stretching that bordered between pain and pleasure~ "M::I don't think I want to get used to that, it's like crawling back underneath your skin... from..."
+~She felt herself cycle back underneath her skin again.
+It felt like a constant ripping and a stretching that bordered between pain and pleasure~ "M::I don't think I want to get used to that, it's like crawling back underneath your skin... from..."
 ~She struggled to find the words~
 'R::He is close.
 Almost here.'
-~Rossin was sitting where Martha had been in that shadow perspective~ *She closed her fist a few times, testing*
+~Rossin was sitting where Martha had been in that shadow perspective~ *She closed her fist a few times, testing.
-*Rossin walked through the bars toward the door* 'R::And about getting out of here.
+Rossin walked through the bars toward the door* 'R::And about getting out of here.
 I expect it would be a good thing to do sooner rather-' *The door opened*
 ~Pausing Rossin's warning as it passed though him~
 *In strolled a man*
-~Not in a police uniform but~
+~Not in a police uniform but.
-~A white suit that looked like it belonged on a luxury cruise line~ ~His smile made him look like a predator ready for a meal~ ~He quickly glanced at the 3 standing in front of the bar and leaned over to look at Martha~ "F::Hello there."
+A white suit that looked like it belonged on a luxury cruise line.
+His smile made him look like a predator ready for a meal.
+He quickly glanced at the 3 standing in front of the bar and leaned over to look at Martha~ "F::Hello there."
 ~His voice reeked of condescension, and a trace of annoyance~ "F::Do you know where I was?"